 When I found myself invited to an event with only a few hours to get ready, I panicked.
-As any beauty-obsessed person is wont to do, I looked to my existing product collection for inspiration, and after glancing at my Kat Von D Shade + Light Eye Contour Palette ($48), I settled on transforming myself into a skeleton.
+As any beauty-obsessed person does, I looked to my existing product collection for inspiration.
+After spotting my Kat Von D Shade + Light Eye Contour Palette ($48), I settled on transforming myself into a skeleton.
 The whole process took less than 30 minutes, and I was out the door.
-To see the fruits of my DIY labor, click here.

 The Traditional Tutorial

-If you're a skull-makeup rookie (which is probable, considering most people are), it's never a bad idea to stick with a basic look your first time around.
-Once you get the traditional skull makeup down, you'll be better able to complete more colorful and complex makeup looks.
-This one, from YouTuber Liliana Toufiles created this easy, yet detailed, spooky tutorial.
+If you're a skull-makeup rookie like I was, it's never a bad idea to stick with a basic look your first time around.
+Once you get the traditional skull makeup down, you'll be better equipped for more colorful and complex makeup looks.
+YouTuber Liliana Toufiles created this easy, yet detailed, spooky tutorial.
 I only wish I had found this look last year.

 The Subtle Skull Tutorial

-This tutorial by Mariah Leonard is similar to the one above, only there's a different color scheme involved.
-Where most skull makeup tutorials use dark gray, charcoal, and black pigments, this one uses softer, smokier earth tones that mimic Leonard's overarching aesthetic.
+This tutorial by Mariah Leonard is similar to the one above but involves a different color scheme.
+Most skull makeup tutorials use dark gray, charcoal, and black pigments.
+This one uses softer, smokier earth tones that mimic Leonard's overarching aesthetic.
 It's just as easy to follow but offers a subtle effect for those who prefer a more "natural" look.

 The Half-Skull Tutorial

-After you master the basics, the next logical step is to try a half-skull makeup look, like this one from YouTuber pollyanne b.
-It's easier than doing a full detailed skull, since you don't have to match both sides.
-Think of it like doing one cat eye versus two.
-If you only do one, you don't have to go through the hardest part, which is matching up both of the outer wings.
+After you master the basics, the next logical step is to try a half-skull makeup look.
+This one from YouTuber Pollyanne B is a perfect example.
+It's easier than doing a full detailed skull since you don't have to match both sides.
+Think of it like doing one cat-eye versus two.
+If you only do one, you don't have to go through the hardest part, which is matching up the outer wings.

 The Exposed Jaw Tutorial

-For a really unique take on skull makeup, try following this half-skull tutorial, which shows you how to create the illusion of an exposed jaw.
-This one's especially good for people who love to put their eye makeup on display, since it allows you to keep your normal shadow and liner intact.
+For a unique take on the skull makeup look, try following this half-skull tutorial.
+Amy-Rose Walker shows you how to create the illusion of an exposed jaw.
+This look is especially good for people who love to put their eye makeup on display since it allows you to keep your shadow and liner intact.
 Stick with your favorite glam eye or have a little fun combining two costumes with a mermaid-inspired eye look.

-Now it's time to experiment with color.
-That might sound a little intimidating, since black and gray shadows are pretty foolproof, but this tutorial from LustreLux makes it easy.
+Now's your chance to experiment with color.
+That might sound a little intimidating since black and gray shadows are pretty foolproof, but this tutorial from Katy makes it easy.
 What captures our attention with this look is the glitter.
 The change in texture makes for an eye-catching costume at any Halloween celebration.

-Yup, we're going there, because if you're set on creating a truly showstopping skull makeup look, you'll need to incorporate neon into it, as proven by YouTuber Jarry The Worst.
-The neon is so bright and lifelike it looks like she's sitting beneath a blacklight.
+If you're set on creating a showstopping skull look, you'll need to incorporate neon into your makeup.
+YouTuber Jarry The Worst makes the hues seem so vibrant that it looks like she's sitting beneath a blacklight.
 We can only imagine how amazing this will look on the dance floor.

 The Melting Skull Tutorial

-Okay, so this is admittedly quite advanced.
-However, if you spend enough time practicing, you'll be able to master it come October 31.
+Okay, so this is admittedly quite advanced but if you spend enough time practicing, you'll be able to master it come October 31.
 It's by the queen of YouTube beauty tutorials herself, Desi Perkins, so rest assured you'll definitely win the best costume award.

-Next up: Stay on theme by checking out 15 hauntingly gorgeous eye looks to wear on Halloween—no costume required.
+Next up: Stay on theme by checking out these hauntingly gorgeous eye looks to wear on Halloween—no costume required.